There is no place for racism or discrimination in our systems, policies, programs, or community.

-NWCT has heard the request for organizations to provide specifics on how they are responding to the current crisis.
-A reverse-chronological list of updates, statements, and actions we’ve taken since June 1, 2020 can be found below:
+NWCT has heard the request for transparency around the anti-racist work happening in our organization.
+A reverse-chronological list of updates, statements, and actions we’ve taken since June 1, 2020 can be found here.

 Talking to Your Kids about Race and Racism

 Children are constantly curious about the world around them.
 Some conversations (like saying “please”) are easy, while others (like understanding racism) are much harder.
 Fortunately, the number of resources to help kids (and adults!) understand these topics have skyrocketed in recent years.